Menu

 • The school provides regular inset to staff to ensure that they have the skills and confidence to deliver sessions which challenge the children and meet their needs, this takes the form of CPD sessions and team teaching.

-• All pupils participate in competition through the school intra house system experiencing a different competitive activity each half term.
+activity each half term.
 There are also opportunities for children to compete against other schools through numerous leagues that we enter.

 • The school runs an extensive after school programme for sport with activities and sessions provided for all age groups in KS1 And KS2.